How to discuss clinical trials with oncology patients

 When to recommend clinical trial participation

 A clinical trial may not be on your patient’s radar.
 However, you may feel it could be a good option for them.
 For instance, if there’s no standard treatment1 available for your patient’s stage of cancer, a clinical trial could potentially provide a better outcome.
-By participating in a cancer clinical trial, some patients might be able to receive cutting-edge treatments or innovations that would not be available otherwise.
+By participating in a cancer clinical trial, some patients might be able to receive cutting-edge treatments or innovations that would not be available otherwise, especially for advanced cancer diagnosis or certain cancer types.

 A cancer diagnosis can be extremely difficult for a patient to comprehend.
 Cancer is a life-changing ordeal, and treatment options are seldom cut-and-dry.
 In a recent survey of Sermo physicians, 43% reported that fear was the most prevalent emotion expressed by their oncology patients.
 Depression came in second at 30%, followed closely by anxiety at 27%.

 This is not surprising, given the gravity of a cancer diagnosis and everything it entails.
-If you decide to bring up clinical trial participation with your patient, it’s important to remember the emotions a patient is likely experiencing so that you can be sensitive to their overall well-being.
-Some are more open to discussing how they feel about their situation than others.
+If you decide to discuss clinical trial participation with your patient, it’s important to remember the emotions a patient is likely experiencing so that you can be sensitive to their overall well-being.
+Some are more open to discussing how they feel about their situation with their doctor than others.
 About 88% of Sermo physicians encourage patients to discuss their feelings about cancer care.
 The more you know about their emotional well-being, the better.
 This information could help you decide on your approach to talking to them or if you should even suggest a trial or not.
+It will also help cancer patients be more open to talking about different treatment approaches, medical devices, and new drugs if necessary during the several phases of cancer care.

 However, for all the potential benefits of being in a clinical trial, it’s also important to be transparent about the risks.
 In another Sermo survey, 95% of physicians reported providing detailed information to patients about their diagnosis and treatment options.
-Frank discussions, even about risks that come with a trial, are essential for empowering patients to decide on the best treatment course.
+Frank discussions about risks that come with a trial are essential for empowering patients to decide on the best cancer treatment course.
 In addition, it’s important to communicate the expected outcomes, length of the study, and privacy information to patients.
 This will help them make an informed decision2 and allay fears of the unknown.

 What if your patient asks about a clinical trial?